solo-io/gloo/docs/content/guides/traffic_management/destination_types/http2/_index.md

 ### Enable HTTP/2 through annotation

 One of the ways to enable HTTP/2, is to set an annotation value on the Kubernetes service.
 The field for the annotation is `gloo.solo.io/h2_service` and it can be set to `true` or `false`.
-Gloo Edge will update the Upstream automatically if the field is present, based on the value set for the field.
+Gloo Gateway will update the Upstream automatically if the field is present, based on the value set for the field.

 Let's update our Pet Store service with the annotation and check the Upstream.